Rajendra-sharma99/Sorting-Visualizer-master/Sorting-Visualizer-master/README.md

-# Sorting Visualizer
+# Sorting Visualizer using c++

-Visualization of different sorting algorithms in C++ with SDL2 Library.

-In this implementation of sorting visualizer, we'll be looking at these sorting algorithms and visualize their working.
-The sorting algorithms covered here are Selection Sort, Insertion Sort, Bubble Sort, Merge Sort, Quick Sort and Heap Sort.
+Implemented and developed an user-friendly Sorting Visualizer application using C++ for many sorting algorithms such as Merge Sort, Selection Sort, Bubble Sort, Insertion Sort, Quick Sort.
- You can randomize the list and select any type of sorting algorithm to call on the list from the given options.
-Here, all sorting algorithms will sort the elements in ascending order .

-# List of  Sorting algorithem
+# List of  These Sorting algorithem for Visulisation
-Available Controls inside Sorting Visualizer:-
 - Use 0 to Generate a different randomized list.
 - Use 1 to start Selection Sort Algorithm.
 - Use 2 to start Insertion Sort Algorithm.
 - Use 3 to start Bubble Sort Algorithm.
 - Use 4 to start Merge Sort Algorithm.
 - Use 5 to start Quick Sort Algorithm.
-- Use 6 to start Heap Sort Algorithm.
 - Use q to exit out of Sorting Visualizer